 There are a lot of great martial arts schools out there.
-Today, we’re taking the mystery out of how to choose a martial arts school so you can pick the very best one for your child.
+But there are also a lot of bad ones.
+So, today, we’re taking the mystery out of how to choose a martial arts school so you can pick the very best one for your child.

 Since my day job is Academy Director for Life Ki-do Martial Arts, one of the larger schools in the US with upwards of 500 students between 2 locations, I can speak with some authority on this subject.